 Setting up the owncloud directory

-Now we want to change the permissions of the owncloud directory so that the web user, www-data in our case, can access it.
-Do this by running
+Change the permissions of the owncloud directory so that the web user (www-data in this case) can access it.

 Alias /owncloud "/var/www/owncloud/" <Directory /var/www/owncloud/> Options +FollowSymlinks AllowOverride All <IfModule mod_dav.c> Dav off </IfModule> SetEnv HOME /var/www/owncloud SetEnv HTTP_HOME /var/www/owncloud </Directory>

-[root@webserver]# a2enmod ssl [root@webserver]# a2ensite default-ssl [root@webserver]# service apache2 restart
+[user@server]$ sudo a2enmod ssl [user@server]$ sudo a2ensite default-ssl [user@server]$ sudo service apache2 restart